0xProject/0x-protocol-specification/v2/coordinator-specification.md

 #### FILL_REQUEST_RECEIVED

 A fill request was received and is valid.
 The request has not yet been granted a coordinator signature.
 Depending on the server implementation, the request might need to wait for a selective delay before being issued a signature.
+(TODO: this should probably only broadcast the transactionHash)

 [See payload schema](TODO)